All on 4 Cost: The Honest Guide

 There are several methods to make the teeth that are attached to your dental implants.
 There are also many different materials.

-The lower price point - $20K or under typically includes a provisional tooth bridge that’ll need replacing to a more robust option within a year, maximum two.
+The lower price point ($20,000 or under) typically includes a provisional tooth bridge that’ll typically need replacing with a more robust option within a year to two years maximum.
 This is what we refer to as the initial teeth, the ones you get in the few days following implant placement.

-On the other hand, the more expensive options - $25K+ or more includes the cost of your definitive tooth bridge as well.
-This bridge is built to last longer, be more aesthetic and perfectly customised to you.
+On the other hand, the more expensive options ($30,000 and above) include the cost of your definitive tooth bridge as well.
+This bridge is built to last longer, be more aesthetic, and customised to you.

 It pays to clarify this point with your dental practitioner to ensure that there are no surprises down the track.

-But there are other factors that will determine how a clinic prices their all on 4 treatment and it’s important for you to ask the right questions to ascertain the level of treatment you’ll receive.
+But there are other factors that will determine how a clinic prices its All on 4 treatment, and it’s important for you to ask the right questions to ascertain the level of treatment you’ll receive.

-Lower All on 4 pricing may mean compromising on the quality of the clinic, dentist and materials—not to mention the end result.
+Cheaper All on 4 pricing may mean compromising on the quality of the clinic, dentist and materials – not to mention the end result.

 • Cheap dental implants from less reputable manufacturers